rfinnie/jekyll-finnie/_posts/2018-05-27-linux-on-the-libre-computer-tritium-allh3cc-h5.md

 Traditionally, U-Boot works more like [lilo](https://en.wikipedia.org/wiki/LILO_(boot_loader)) did back in the day.
 Write a boot script, it points to a kernel and initrd at specific locations and boots them.
 If you're fancy, you might have the option to boot a backup kernel.
 But U-Boot has a recent party trick on supported platforms: UEFI booting.
 Let's have U-Boot hand off to GRUB to do the actual boot management!

 On my system, the first partition on the SD card is 2048 512-byte sectors in, 512 MiB long, MBR partition type "ef", vfat-formatted.
 2048 for the first sector has been the default for a long time, but is important here since the SoC expects the boot code to be 8 KiB from the beginning of the disk, and that's where you wrote it to as part of the U-Boot compilation above.
 MBR is required since 8 KiB in on a GPT is actively used for partition data.
-(I didn't even know and EFI System Partition was even possible on an MBR until today; thought it was GPT only.)
+(I didn't even know an EFI System Partition was even possible on an MBR until today; thought it was GPT only.)
 512 MiB length is quite overkill, but I'd recommend at least 64 MiB.

 The EFI partition layout looks as follows (relative to the partition, which I have mounted as `/boot/efi`):